-- Previous water intrusion.
-Especially not professionally dried.
+- Previous water intrusion especially if not professionally dried.

 - Green fuzz like growth on surfaces or clothes.

-- Mold is linked to Chronic Inflammatory Response Syndrome.
-Continual allergy like symptoms when in your home or work.
-Brain fog or headaches.
+- Mold is linked to Chronic Inflammatory Response Syndrome, allergy like symptoms, and brain fog or headaches.

 - Musty and persistent odor.

 STEP BY STEP GUIDE ON SEQUENCE OF EVENTS IN MOLD REMEDIATION

 - Call BioResponse Restoration for a free site evaluation.
 BioResponse Restoration looks for signs of moisture, humidity and visual signs of mold.
 Additionally, the insurance coverage is analyzed.

 - Licensed Mold assessor performs full mold report for a fee.

 - If positive, contact insurance and open claim.